Mikaela/gist/matrix/m.room.power_levels/README.md

   for example matrix-appservice-irc, which I would then give PL51 for ops syncing.
   On matrix side immune mods, could be PL52.
 * invite commonly defaults to `50`, but I haven't seen abuse through it
+* PL25, half-moderator is introduced (inspired from Ergo/IRC halfop), with powers to: change room topic and kick users (but not ban)
+  * In Ergo it would also allow joining the room when it's invite-only (but Matrix has separate `m.room.join_rules` so maybe it could be used e.g. in an association where a secretary/someone unwilling to be a full moderator wants to update room topic for next meeting time or update a version number? :shrug:

 ### Medium version